What's a meta intent?

 When you are finished, click Save in the lower-right corner.
 In the left panel, you can now see that the standard intents are nested under the newly created meta intent.

 As meta intents are a grouping of related intents, you'll need to create at least one intent prior to creating a meta intent.

 Train meta intents

 Meta intents are not trained directly, as they are dependent on the intents contained within to be triggered.
 Continuing to train and tune your intents as you normally do will improve the scoring of your meta intent.
-Please see this section for best practices when training intents.
+Please see these best practices for training intents.

-To test user utterances against your intents and meta intents, use the debug tool provided in the lower-right corner of Intent Builder.
+To test user utterances against your intents and meta intents, use the Test User Input tool provided in the "Build" area of Intent Manager.
 Select the ‘Search in domain’ checkbox, and select ‘All’ from the search dropdown.
 Testing user input will now display search results for both intents and meta intents, which should result in identical scoring for the intent matched and the meta intent it belongs to.

 For some practice with meta intents, complete the Getting Started tutorial series, which includes a tutorial on meta intents.